-Fiscal year 2019 enrollment is projected to be over 520 students in the middle school (including the Newcomer Academy) and 500 students in the high school.
-Additionally, fiscal year 2020 will represent the fifth year of operations for Nashville Newcomer Academy.
-The school expects per pupil BEP funding to remain flat for the 2019-20 school year.
+Fiscal year 2021 enrollment is projected to be over 520 students in the middle school (including the Newcomer Academy) and 500 students in the high school.
+Additionally, fiscal year 2021 will represent the fifth year of operations for Nashville Newcomer Academy.
+The school expects per pupil BEP funding to remain flat for the 2020-21 school year.
+Additionally, STEM is preparing for numerous scenarios pertaining to COVID-19 related school closures.
+Management anticipates remaining in remote-learning mode for a significant portion of the 2021 school year.